doej1367/HyblockRngAnalyzer/CONTRIBUTING.md

     - github automatically offers you that option once you've made changes to your forked project

 ## An introduction to the structure of this Forge mod
 The main Java class is logically `me.hyblockrnganalyzer.Main`.
-Here the initial functions executed on startup initialisation of the mod are defined.
-The key part here is what happens in the handling of the `FMLInitializationEvent`.
-Here commands using `ClientCommandHandler.instance.registerCommand()` and event handlers using `MinecraftForge.EVENT_BUS.register()` are registered.
+Here the initial functions executed on startup / initialisation of the mod are defined.
+The key part is what is in `public void init(FMLInitializationEvent event)`.
+Here commands - using `ClientCommandHandler.instance.registerCommand()` - and event handlers - using `MinecraftForge.EVENT_BUS.register()` - are registered.

 The core event handler is the `me.hyblockrnganalyzer.HypixelEventHandler`.
 This one subscibes to standard Forge events like `ClientChatReceivedEvent`, `GuiScreenEvent.InitGuiEvent.Post`, `PlaySoundEvent`.
 If these events fulfill special criteria, they are used to trigger custom events listed in `me.hyblockrnganalyzer.event` using `MinecraftForge.EVENT_BUS.post()`.

-Custom event handlers in `me.hyblockrnganalyzer.eventhandler` then subscribe to these custom events like e.g. `NucleusLootEvent` or `OpenCustomChestEvent`.
+Custom event handlers in `me.hyblockrnganalyzer.eventhandler` then subscribe to these custom events like the `NucleusLootEvent` or the `OpenCustomChestEvent`.

 Finally the data contained in these events gets extracted, parsed and put into one of the files.